flamerecca/-medicinalchemistry/glossaryNumA.md

 The energy required for a reaction
  to reach its transition state.

 Active conformation
 Th e conformation adopted by a compound when it binds to its target binding site.

 Active principle
 Th e single chemical in a mixture of compounds which is chiefl y responsible for that mixture’s biological activity.

 Active site
 The binding site of an enzyme where a reaction is catalysed by the enzyme.

 ADAPT
 Antibody-directed abzyme prodrug therapy.

 Addiction
 Addiction can be defi ned as a habitual form of behaviour.
 It need not be harmful.
 For example, one can be addicted to eating chocolate or watching television without suff ering more than a bad case of toothache or a surplus of soap operas.

 Adenoviruses
 Icosahedral-shaped viruses containing double-stranded DNA.
 Th ey are responsible for respiratory infections.

 ADEPT
 Antibody-directed enzyme prodrug therapy.

 ADME Refers to drug absorption, drug distribution, drug metabolism, and drug excretion.

 Adrenal medulla
 A gland that produces adrenaline.

 Adrenaline
-A catecholamine that acts as a hormone

-and neurotransmitter, and which plays a crucial

-part in the ‘fi ght or fl ight’ response.
-It is also called
+A catecholamine that acts as a hormone and neurotransmitter, and which plays a crucial part in the ‘fi ght or fl ight’ response.
+It is also called epinephrine.

-epinephrine.
+Adrenergics

-Adrenergics Refers to compounds that interact

-with the receptors targeted by adrenaline and
+Refers to compounds that interact with the receptors targeted by adrenaline and noradrenaline.

-noradrenaline.
+Adrenoceptors

-Adrenoceptors Receptors that are activated by

-adrenaline and noradrenaline.
+Receptors that are activated by adrenaline and noradrenaline.

+Adrenocorticoids
-Adrenocorticoids Th ose steroids released from the

-adrenal cortex of the adrenal gland.
+Those steroids released from the adrenal cortex of the adrenal gland.

+Adsorption
-Adsorption Refers to the situation where a molecule or

-a structure adheres to a surface.
-In virology it refers to

-a virus binding to the surface of a host cell.
+Refers to the situation where a molecule or a structure adheres to a surface.
+In virology it refers to a virus binding to the surface of a host cell.

+Aerobic bacteria
-Aerobic bacteria Bacteria that grow in the presence of
+Bacteria that grow in the presence of oxygen.

-oxygen.

 Affi nity A measure of how strongly a ligand binds to its

 target binding site.

+Affinity constant
-Affi nity constant A measure of the bonding affi nity

-between two molecules at equilibrium.
-It is the

-reverse of the dissociation constant.
+A measure of the bonding affinity between two molecules at equilibrium.
+It is the reverse of the dissociation constant.

+Affinity screening
-Affi nity screening A method of screening compounds

-based on their binding affi nity to a target.
+A method of screening compounds based on their binding affinity to a target.

+Agonist
-Agonist A drug that produces the same response at a
+A drug that produces the same response at a

 receptor as the natural messenger.